Working together to keep our students safe

 All staff, Trustees, Governors or volunteers have a key role in preventing harm or abuse and in taking action where concerns arise.
-Our Safeguarding Policy and Procedures are underpinned by Local Authorities, the Department of Education’s Keeping Children Safe in Education statutory guidance, and the Care Act 2016.
+Our Safeguarding Policy and Procedures (remove link) can be found on our individual site webpages and are underpinned by Local Authorities, the Department of Education’s Keeping Children Safe in Education statutory guidance, and the Care Act 2016.
 This guidance outlines clearly how agencies and individuals should work together to protect children or adults at risk.
 Safeguarding is a duty and a shared responsibility.

 Ruskin Mill Trust has a team of Designated Safeguarding Leads and Deputy Leads based at each provision who can be contacted directly for advice should you have any concerns regarding a safeguarding matter.

 As part of our wider safeguarding duties, Ruskin Mill Trust is working with partner agencies to protect our students from the risk of radicalisation.
 The aim of Prevent is to ensure that each provision is able to monitor, manage and deal effectively with the threat posed by any individual or group of individuals engaging in violent extremism in the name of ideology or belief.

 Early intervention is at the heart of Prevent in diverting people away from being drawn into terrorist activity as Prevent happens before any criminal activity takes place.
 It is about recognising, supporting and protecting individuals who might be susceptible to radicalisation.